ntritran999/bspwm-and-polybar-config/doc/README.md

   - [MesloLGS NF Italic.ttf](https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Italic.ttf)
   - [MesloLGS NF Bold Italic.ttf](https://github.com/romkatv/powerlevel10k-media/raw/master/MesloLGS%20NF%20Bold%20Italic.ttf)
 2. Double-click on each file and click "Install".
 This will make `MesloLGS NF` font available to all applications on your system.

+## Addition
+- If you're using Gnome, then why not take a look at this [website](https://www.gnome-look.org/browse/).
+- For me, I use this [theme](https://www.gnome-look.org/p/1253385/).
+After download the ".tarxz" files that you want, extract them, then move them to `~/.themes/` directory (just create one if you don't have it).
+Finally, you can set theme in lxappearance.
+- For cursors or icons changing, create `~/.icons/` directory.